How to leverage product crowdfunding for your ecommerce company

 You’ll also need to determine your cost of goods and shipping for each item to figure out how much money to raise through the campaign.

-Tip: These details can help you market your campaign.
+- Here's a tip: these details can help you market your campaign.
 For example, some brands put together a manufacturing and fulfillment timeline and upload it to their profiles to show that they’ve done their homework and are ready to get the ball rolling.
 This will give potential backers confidence that you can fulfill their pledges.

 Select a crowdfunding platform